Home Turntables Best Record Player Under 1000 Dollars

 Pro-Ject Debut Carbon EVO features

 This belt-drive turntable features an isolated motor with a new suspension solution that ensures whisper-quiet operation.
-Thanks to three height-adjustable metal feet, you can find the perfect location for the device without compromising the right level positioning.
+Thanks to three height-adjustable metal feet, you can find a perfect location for the device without compromising the right level positioning.
 Next, you can easily change the replay speed with a push of a button.
 Also, the electronic system controls the speed accuracy to provide a consistent playback tempo.

 Pro-Ject Debut Carbon EVO sound